LTYoung/icebreaker-pmodgps-speedo/README.md

 ## Working with this repo

-In order to synth and build for the FPGA, the top module has to be defined in Makefile in source.
+As of current, in order to synth and build for the FPGA, the top module defination has to be changed in Makefile in source depends on what you want to do.
 To build:
+1. Go to rtl/source
+2. Make sure in Makefile, TOP_MODULE is set as "speedo"
-- make prog
+2. make prog

 To run individual testbenches, double check in simulation.mk that a testbench is defined for a module.
 To run testbench:
+1. Go to rtl/source
+2. Make sure in Makefile, TOP_MODULE is set as "top"
-- make test_<Module Name>
+3. make test_<Module Name>
 You can modify simulation.mk to add more testbenches as desired.

 ## Some Caveats

 - The configuration command provided by Digilent, which is used by gpsconfig.ino, seems to be partially incorrect.
-The script is able to make the GPS change its baud rate to 38.4k, but the command to change refresh rate seems to be invalid
+The script is able to make the GPS change its baud rate to 38.4k, but the command to change refresh rate seems to be invalid.
+These command are from GlobalTop's Firmware Customization Service, which is not accessible as of now.
 - With the GPS on 1Hz, the performance of the speedo is slugish and the Kalman Filter have a hard time even with very high convariance martix.
 - Requires 4MHz clock as of current.
 More pipeline stages should enable a faster clock.
+Or you can change how the clock is set in rtl/provide_modules/icebreaker.pcf and rtl/fpga.mk

 ## Code Used
 - UART interface based on: https://github.com/medalotte/SystemVerilog-UART